 HOW TO MAKE SWISS BUTTERCREAM

+Swiss Buttercream is a meringue-based buttercream.
 Egg whites are stirred with sugar and heated to a safe temperature over a pot of simmering water.
-Then hot mixture is whipped into a soft meringue.
-Room temperature unsalted butter is beaten into a soft meringue, producing a luscious Swiss Meringue Buttercream.
+Then the hot mixture is whipped into a meringue.
+Room temperature unsalted butter is beaten into a meringue, producing a luscious Swiss Meringue Buttercream.

-Just like egg whites, butter plays an important part in making of this meringue based buttercream.
+Just like egg whites, butter plays an essential part in making this meringue-based buttercream.

-Make sure to use a room temperature butter.
+For the best results use room temperature butter.

 HOW CAN YOU TELL IF BUTTER IS AT ROOM TEMPERATURE?

 When butter is at room temperature, it should bend easily, but it shouldn’t be overly soft and greasy that your fingers sink into it without any resistance.

 If you are starting with a fridge-cold better, be sure to cut up butter into smaller chunks.
 And let it sit at room temperature for 20-30 minutes.